joergbuchwald/ogs6py/paper/paper.md

 software usability.
 There exists already a similar python interface "ogs5py" for OGS version 5 [@muller2021ogs5py].
 However, the differences in many concepts, like input file handling, required an entirely new package build from scratch.

-As standard output format, OpenGeoSys uses VTK unstructured grid files (VTU) as timeslices stacked together by a PVD file.
+As standard output format, OpenGeoSys uses VTK unstructured grid files (VTU) as time slices stacked together by a PVD file.
 These can be analyzed typically using Paraview [@ahrens2005paraview].
 For interactive Python use the Python wrapper for VTK [@schroeder2000visualizing] and some other tools like PyVista [@sullivan2019pyvista] or Mayavi [@ramachandran2011mayavi] are available facilitating an easier access to the VTK library.
-While the direct use of the VTK library is quite cumbersome for quite _simple_ tasks, like reading data for a given point set, especially when interpolation between grid points is also required.
+While the direct use of the VTK library is quite cumbersome for basic tasks, like reading data for a given point set, especially when interpolation between grid points is also required.
 The latter packages focus mainly on 3D visualization.
-However, the _bread and butter_ bussiness of a finite-element-modeller often cosists of the extraction of single- or multiple point time-series data.
+However, the _bread and butter_ business of a finite-element-modeler often consists of the extraction of single- or multiple point time-series data.
 To our knowledge the named packages (with the exception of Paraview) don't have file support for PVDs or time series data, yet [@pvdissue; @timeseriesissue].

 # Features

-ogs6py allows to create complete OGS source files from scratch, alter existing files, run OGS and parse OGS logfiles.
+ogs6py allows creating complete OGS source files from scratch, alter existing files, run OGS and parse OGS log files.
 The following example demonstrates some basic functionalities.
-A complete example demonstrating a common ogs6py/VTUinterface workflow on a coupled THM point heat source problem can be found in a [jupyter notebook](https://github.com/joergbuchwald/ogs6py/blob/master/paper/paper_ogs6py_vtuio.ipynb) located in the project repository.
+A complete example demonstrating a common ogs6py/VTUinterface workflow on a coupled THM point heat source problem can be found in a [Jupyter notebook](https://github.com/joergbuchwald/ogs6py/blob/master/paper/paper_ogs6py_vtuio.ipynb) located in the project repository.

 To read in an existing project file and to specify an output name an instance of OGS needs to be created.